oshiomah1/Hum_Pop_Gen_Course/Unix_Basics.md

 ### Now remove all the fruity directories

 ## Final task
 #### I want you to tie all the knowledge you learnt today.
-Navigate to your personal student directory and create a folder called `task_1`
+Navigate to your personal student directory and create 2 folders called `Cancer` and `Favorite_Things`

 #### In the task_1 folder I want you to create a folder called cancer